-If your option is between a single family home in a traditional neighborhood or a condominium development, the options might not be as clear-cut as you would think.
+If your option is between a single family home in a traditional neighborhood or a condominium development, the options as you would think.

 When condos were first introduced, they were often sold as second homes in vacation destinations or as the perfect option for retirees looking for an easy lifestyle with minimal maintenance needs.
 Some of those early condos got a bad rap.
 Today, however, buying a condo can be a smart move.
 Also, today, condominiums are not confined to urban high rise buildings, nor are they exclusively for empty nesters and aging Baby Boomers.

 In the past, it was the condominium associations and restrictive covenants that were both the main advantage and the primary obstacle, depending on a particular point of view.
 Condo exteriors and common facilities were (and are still) almost always maintained by an association, which also sets fees and, in effect, manages the property – meaning that if it comes time to sell, sellers won’t have to worry about things like curb appeal and exterior maintenance.
 However, every owner has a voice in the governance of the condominium.

 Today, many single-family subdivisions also have pools and clubhouses, golf courses, green spaces, dedicated streets and other amenities that are managed and maintained by associations.
 Sometimes the fees and rules are every bit as expensive and restrictive as they are for condominium owners.